-Inhalation exposure due to the nano size of ENP will potentially occur to airborne particles consisting of nanoparticles of size ranging from a few nanometres to micrometres in diameter.
-Nanomaterials can aggregate into bigger particles or longer fibre chains that can change their properties and affect the way they behave inside and outside environments as well as their potential exposure and entry into the human body [91, 92, 96].
+their properties and affect the way they behave inside and outside environments as well as their potential exposure and entry into the human body (Lee et al., 2007; Lam et al., 2004; Michalet et al., 2005).
 Due to nanomaterial small diameter and high surface area, high surface activity and also degrading into smaller particles after deposition, they can position themselves in the breathing system and cause nanostructure influenced toxicity.
 Particles developed from nanomaterial degradation can in the same way exhibit serious potential risks if they have a nanostructure dependent biological activity.
-Nanoparticles have high deposition efficiencies in the lungs of healthy individuals and even higher efficiencies in individuals with asthma [97].
-Stahlhofen et al. [97] also stated that the 20 nm particle deposition was 2.7 times greater than 100 nm particles and 4.3 times greater than 200 nm particles.
-From the study of Kreyling et al. [98], the authors observed higher deposition efficiencies in asthma patients than healthy patients because of the clearance ability decrease.
-They indicated that 50 and 100 nm particles had less than 25 percent clearance in the first 24 hours after inhalation.
+Nanoparticles have high deposition efficiencies in the lungs of healthy individuals and even higher efficiencies in individuals with asthma (Stahlhofen et al., 1989).
+Stahlhofen et al. (1989) also stated that the 20 nm particle deposition was 2.7 times greater than 100 nm particles and 4.3 times greater than 200 nm particles.
+From the study of Kreyling et al. (2006), the authors observed higher deposition efficiencies in asthma patients than healthy patients because of the clearance ability decrease.
+They indicated that 50 and 100 nm particles had less than 25 percent clearance in the first 24 h after inhalation.